 A system that integrates all your work, invoices and expenses in the same place can take a lot of headaches out of the process and make it easier to be organised.
 There are plenty available now such as Freshbooks, QuickBooks or Xero.

 Just a phone call might help remind your client and keep relations friendly.
 Businesses tend to put this off because they don’t want to ask people for money.
 But the longer you leave it, the more likely your customer just won’t pay at all.
 And think about it, as long as you delivered the service and you’re polite, what do you have to worry about?

 The quicker you do it, the more money you’re likely to recoup.
 Here are great tips on debt collection.
 The important thing is to, again, have a process in place and make sure it’s clear both to you and to your customer.
 If you can’t deal with it yourself, hire someone to do it for you.
 But make sure you’re aware how much you’re spending on debt collection.
 If it’s a lot you could be missing one of the good invoicing habits above.

 Tool to help improve cash flow habits

 Setting up good habits and having the right tools to manage your business are the first steps to improving your cash flow.
 Reep has fantastic cash flow reporting to help you in your small business.
-Have a look.
+Contact us to get started today.